 SEC.
-5. National Framework for Physical Planning.- The Land Use Policy Council (LUPC) created in Section 14 herein, in consultation with the concerned sectors through the mandatory conduct of public hearings, shall formulate, periodically update and ensure the implementation of a national framework for physical planning that shall serve as the general long-term framework for the spatial development directions of the entire country.
-A NFPP shall be the basis for adopting land use and physical planning-related guidelines and standards, including zoning and other land use control standards that will guide the formulation of city/municipal zoning ordinances.
+9. National Physical Framework Plan. -The National Land Use Commission (NLUC) created in Section 14 herein, in consultation with the concerned sectors through the mandatory conduct of public hearings, shall formulate, periodically update and ensure the implementation of a national PHYSICAL framework plan that shall prescribe and influence the country's land use and physical development.
+THE NPFP shall operationalize the policies provided in this act and will be the basis for adopting land use and physical planning-related guidelines and standards, including zoning and other land use control standards that will guide the formulation of city/municipal zoning ordinances.